blazium-engine/blazium-docs/tutorials/rendering/multiple_resolutions.rst

 hiDPI support
 -------------

-By default, Godot projects are considered DPI-aware by the operating system.
+By default, Blazium projects are considered DPI-aware by the operating system.
 This is controlled by the **Display > Window > Dpi > Allow Hidpi** project setting, which should be left enabled whenever possible.
 Disabling DPI awareness can break fullscreen behavior on Windows.

-Since Godot projects are DPI-aware, they may appear at a very small window size when launching on an hiDPI display (proportionally to the screen resolution).
+Since Blazium projects are DPI-aware, they may appear at a very small window size when launching on an hiDPI display (proportionally to the screen resolution).
 For a game, the most common way to work around this issue is to make them fullscreen by default.
 Alternatively, you could set the window size in an